pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

 This way, only the listed modules (in this case only`javafx.graphics`) can access the package `com.example.gui`.
-And our application should now work:
+Our application should work now:

 ![first run JavaFX](https://raw.githubusercontent.com/pluralsight/guides/master/images/7ea02f97-e7dd-4369-abe0-463bfc0c6422.png)

-And now that you have learned how to require/export other modules, integrating the programming quotes module and the GUI module should be easy.
+Having learned how to require/export other modules, integrating the programming quotes module and the GUI module should be easy.

 First, in the module `com.example.programming`, export its package:
 ```java